 The Aboriginal Lands Trust (ALT) was originally established pursuant to the Aboriginal Lands Trust Act 1966 to hold, in trust, titles of existing Aboriginal Reserves on behalf of all Aboriginal people in South Australia.

-The South Australian Government provides land rights administration funding to the ALT and works with the Trust on a range of economic, community development and landcare projects across the state.
+The Government of South Australia provides land rights administration funding to the ALT and works with the Trust on a range of economic, community development and landcare projects across the state.

 The Trust may lease, mortgage or otherwise deal with ALT land or develop the land.
 Both Houses of Parliament are required to approve the sale of land by the Trust.
 The Trust may use its funds for the development and improvement of ALT land and the purchase of further land.
 It may also use its funds to provide assistance to Aboriginal groups.

-In recent years, the South Australian Government has worked with the ALT to review and update the Act and to reform the Trust to ensure its continued relevance as an Aboriginal landholding authority into the future.
+In recent years, the Government of South Australia has worked with the ALT to review and update the Act and to reform the Trust to ensure its continued relevance as an Aboriginal landholding authority into the future.
 This work culminated in the creation of a new Act – the Aboriginal Lands Trust Act 2013 – which came into operation on 1 July 2014.

 The Aboriginal Lands Trust Act 2013 (the ALT Act) is committed to the Premier, as the Minister responsible for Aboriginal Affairs and Reconciliation. .